Soapy's Weapons

 goldline.jpg

-Pictured here are some of the guns alleged to have once belonged to Soapy Smith.
+P ictured here are some of the guns alleged to have once belonged to Soapy Smith.
 Some are indisputable while others are questionable.
-There are many weapons that owners claim were Soapy's but most have no evidence and we decided not to show them here.
+As the quote at the top of the page from Alaska Sportsman suggests, there are many more weapons then are shown here, that are claimed to have been Soapy 's, but have no provenance and we decided not to show them all here.
 Below is an authenticity rating that is listed with each gun shown.
-Although grading the authenticity is not fool-proof, neither is it strictly guess work.
-It is governed by the available information and facts pertaining to each item.
-Disagreements are sure to occur.
+This is my grading system and none are fool-proof, neither is it strictly guess work.
+It is governed by the available information pertaining to each item.
+Disagreements are expected.

 Authenticity Rating Guide

-1. Indisputable: Proof of ownership by Soapy exists.
+1. Indisputable: Provenance of ownership by Soapy exists.

-2. Possible: Little to no proof but there is reliable circumstantial evidence.
+2. Possible: Little to no provenance, but there is circumstantial evidence.

-3. Slight: No proof and little if any reliable circumstantial evidence.
+3. Slight: No provenance and little, if any, circumstantial evidence.

-Si Tanner, one of the guards on Juneau wharf the night Soapy was killed, was appointed the new U.S. deputy marshal.
-It is written in Soapy's estate property reports that Si personally handed the rifle to Soapy's son, Jefferson R. Smith, III when he and his mother arrived in Skagway in August, 1898.
-They had come to collect what was left of the estate.
-In later years it was reported that Si gave away guns to people, claiming they once belonged to Soapy.
-How many guns and what models are not known.
+J. M. Tanner, one of the vigilante guards on Juneau wharf the night Soapy was killed, was later appointed a U.S. deputy marshal.
+It is written in Soapy 's estate property reports that Tanner personally handed Soapy 's rifle to Soapy 's son, Jefferson R. Smith III when he and his mother Mary (Soapy 's widow) arrived in Skagway, Alaska in August 1898.
+They had come to collect the estate.
+In later years it was reported that Tanner personally gave away guns to people, claiming they had once belonged to Soapy.
+How many times he did this and what type of guns are not known.

 Soapys_rifle_10.jpg